A Message from the President

 With industry-leading experience evaluating and developing unconventional assets across the country, Verdun has strategically focused its efforts on one of the most prolific and accessible regions in the world: The Eagle Ford and Austin Chalk Trend of South Texas.

-The Company owns over 25,000 net mineral acres across the Eagle Ford trend (located in LaSalle, Live Oak, McMullen, Dimmit, DeWitt, and Gonzales counties) in addition to 60,000 net acres in the Austin Chalk trend (located in Washington and southern Burleson counties).
-The company currently operates 180 wells and produces over 20,000 net boepd.
+The Company owns over 33,000 net mineral acres across the Eagle Ford trend (located in LaSalle, Live Oak, McMullen, Dimmit, DeWitt, and Gonzales counties) in addition to 55,000 net acres in the Austin Chalk trend (located in Washington and southern Burleson counties).
+As of January 2020, the company operates approximately 220 wells and produces over 34,000 net boepd.

 Community & Environment